presstofan/academic-kickstart/content/home/header.md

 </br>
 </br>
-Welcome to my blog, a place where I share my journey in learning, experimenting and practising the power of data science.

 <!-- {{% alert note %}}
 This homepage section is an example of adding [elements](https://sourcethemes.com/academic/docs/writing-markdown-latex/) to the [*Blank* widget](https://sourcethemes.com/academic/docs/widgets/).